 Baptism pictures wonderful news—we have been raised with Christ to live with him (Ephesians 2:5-6; Colossians 2:12-13; 3:1).
 In him, we have a new life, and are called to live a new way of life, with him as Lord leading and guiding us out of sinful ways and into righteous and loving ways.
 Baptism reminds us that faith involves a change in the way we live, and that we cannot make this change in ourselves—it is done by the power of the risen Christ living in us.
 Christ has united himself to us in his resurrection not just for the future, but for life right now.
 This is part of the symbolism.

 Jesus did not invent the ritual of baptism.
-It developed within Judaism, and was used by John the Baptist as a ritual to show repentance, in which the water symbolized cleansing.
+It had developed within Judaism as a ritual for Gentile proselytes, signifying that they were born again to a new life.
+Baptism was used by John the Baptist as a ritual for Jews to show repentance, in which the water symbolized cleansing.
 Jesus continued this practice, and after his death and resurrection his disciples continued to use it, but with a more profound meaning.
 Baptism dramatizes the fact that Jesus has given us a new basis for life, and a new basis for our relationship with God.

-Paul saw that since we are forgiven or cleansed through the death of Christ, baptism pictures his death and that we (even before we were alive) are participants in his death.
+Paul saw that since we are forgiven or cleansed through the death of Christ, baptism pictures his death and that we (even before we were alive) died with him.
 Paul was also inspired to add the connection with Jesus’ resurrection.
 As we rise from the baptismal waters, we picture Christ raising us to a new life — a life in Christ, with him in us.

 Into one body